SarKaa/Run-batch-from-C/README.md

 Step 1: Fork this repo or use it as a template.

-Step 2: Replace batch.bat and icon.ico with the right files (or change the file names in makefile and batch.rc)
+Step 2: Replace batch.bat and icon.ico with the right files (or change the file names in makefile and batch.rc).
+You should also change the password variable in Makefile

 Step 3: Replace the version info in batch.rc with the right info